Character Simulation – A Way to Add Human Touch to Your Elearning Courses

 For example, take a sales training course, which trains the sale people on basic selling skills.
 In this course, characters named as Bob and David has been created as junior and senior sales persons.
 Bob faces some problem selling the medical equipment, to a hospital administrator.
 His problem gets solved by David, senior salesperson who guides him about the selling process.
 This way characters help learners better understand the processes.

 Hope you now know the ways of character usage in learning.
-These characters support and interact with the learners, providing the best learning outcomes.
-These enable elearning developers, to create engaging and exciting content for the learners.
-Finally, a well-designed character might become your secret weapon to improving performance.
+By using characters effectively, you can support and interact with learners, creating engaging and exciting content.
+When integrated properly into an instructional design model, well-crafted characters can significantly improve learning outcomes and become a secret weapon to boost performance.